Widower with Five Daughters

 Widower with Five Daughters (Witwer mit 5 Töchtern) is a 1957 West German comedy film directed by Erich Engels and starring Heinz Erhardt, Susanne Cramer, and Helmuth Lohner.
 It was shot at Göttingen Studios, with location shooting at Berlepsch Castle near Witzenhausen.
 The art directors Dieter Bartels and Paul Markwitz designed the film's sets.

 Plot

-A father has brought up his five daughters alone since the death of his wife, while also administering a castle which is now owned by an American.
-He sometimes receives the help of a local woman, leading to the mixed reactions of his daughters as they consider her as a prospective new mother.
+A father has brought up his five daughters alone since the death of his wife, while also working as the custodian of a castle which is now owned by an American.
+He sometimes receives the help of a local woman, evoking mixed reactions on the part of his daughters as they consider her as a prospective new mother.